opengisch/QField-docs/documentation/get-started/qfieldcloud/advanced-setup.en.md

 3. Download results on QGIS desktop:
     1. In QFieldSync, download the updated files (the GeoPackage file should have changed).

+!!! attention
-> IMPORTANT NOTE : this workflow does not support changing the GeoPackage on the desktop, as being file base, the whole GeoPackage will be replaced.
+    This workflow does not support changing the GeoPackage on the desktop, as being file base, the whole GeoPackage will be replaced.
 This means that data can only be digitized using QFieldCloud.

 ## PostGIS